 The 2005 Comprehensive Land Use and Growth Plan introduced four geographical planning areas.
 It stated that the Township was not expected to see the same demand for various types of growth uniformly.
-Rather, certain areas, based on their zoning, access, surrounding uses, or parcel size / arrangement, might expect to see higher demand for development.
-This remains the case, and the update has expanded on the use of the Planning Areas as an effective means of applying specific recommendations where relevant.
-Based on 2010 Plan Supplement and present conditions, the borders and names of these districts have changed slightly.
-There remain four areas of consideration in this plan.
+Rather, certain areas, based on their zoning, access, surrounding uses, or parcel size/arrangement, might expect to see higher demand for development.
+The 2017 update expanded on the use of the Planning Areas as an effective means of applying specific recommendations where relevant.
+The 2025 update reduced four planning areas to three.
 These planning areas and their recommendations are elaborated later in the chapter.
 The map above shows the basic breakdown of the geography.